mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/JSNotes/DOM_Notes.md

 heading[0].style.color = "blue";
 // styling the color of the first h1 element in the array
+// you can manipulate this array how you would normally
 ```

 <blockquote>Important to note the plural use of 'Elements' word in the method.
 This mean the method is returning <strong>ALL</strong> instances of the parameter in array form.</blockquote>